Dry Roasted Peanuts

 Ingredients

-- 1.5 tsp seasoning of choice (e.g. garlic powder, curry powder, five spice, etc.) more or less to taste *Note 1
+• 1.5 tsp seasoning of choice (e.g. garlic powder, sour plum powder, five spice, etc.) more or less to taste *Note 1

 Instructions

-- To the hot water, add the salt and your seasoning of choice.
+• To the hot water, add the salt.
 Mix until the salt has completely dissolved.

 Oven Roasted Peanuts

-- Bake at 325 F for 12-20 minutes, flipping halfway through to promote even browning.
+• Bake the peanuts for up to 20-25 minutes, shaking the pan halfway through to promote even browning.
 Keep an eye on the peanuts to make sure they are not browning too quickly. **Note 2

-- Once the peanuts are fragrant and nicely toasted, immediately remove them from the oven to prevent burning.
+• Once the peanuts are fragrant and nicely toasted, remove them from the oven.

 Microwave Peanuts

-- Microwave the peanuts for the following times, mixing after each time: 2:30 minutes, 2 minutes, 1:30 minutes, 30 seconds.
+• For a 1200W microwave: microwave the peanuts for the following times, mixing after each time: 2:30 minutes, 2 minutes, 1:30 minutes, 30 seconds.
 At the end, the peanuts should be toasted and fragrant.
+If the peanuts finish toasting before all of the microwave intervals are finished, you can stop earlier.
+If they are not toasted enough, continue microwaving and tossing in 30-second intervals until the peanuts reach your desired doneness.

 Notes

-- Savory: garlic powder, curry powder, five spice, furikake
+1. Savory: garlic powder, curry powder, five spice

 How to Make Dry Roasted Peanuts